 The District serves the educational needs of Coconino County through three facilities: the Flagstaff Lone Tree Campus and District Offices, the Flagstaff Fourth Street Innovation Center, and the Page/Lake Powell Instructional Site.
-In addition, The District partners with high schools throughout the County to provide services including those at Grand Canyon, Tuba City, Fredonia, and Williams.
+In addition, The District partners with high schools throughout the County to provide services including those at Grand Canyon, Page, Tuba City, Fredonia, and Williams.
 District-wide administrative and support services are centralized and administered by the President and the respective Vice-Presidents and Deans.

 The District embraces the philosophy of shared governance, which is the process by which the college community, including administration, employees, students and public when appropriate, respectfully share responsibility for reaching collective decisions on issues related to the District.
-This governance model includes two functional Councils (Business and Administrative, and Academic Affairs and Student Development) that provide oversight for departmental and cross-departmental initiatives.
+This governance model includes two functional Councils (Business and Administrative, and Academic and Student Affairs) that provide oversight for departmental and cross-departmental initiatives.
+Additionally, Faculty and Staff are represented through the Faculty Senate and Staff Council.
 The Executive Leadership Council makes decisions based on functional Council recommendations and provides recommendations to the Board when necessary.